 Earthing up Experiment

 According to the science earthing up regularly is key to the success of a tower.
 To prove this we did an experiment.
 We grew four potato plants in identical conditions.
 We then earthed up one plant immediately, one plant when it was one inch above the ground, one plant when it was two inches above ground and didn’t earth up the other at all.
+The final level was the same in sections one, two and three.
 The results are recorded below:

 |Experimental rig|| Results from left to right:

-It is clear that earthing up allows more potatoes to grow and to grow a long way above the height of the original soil level.
-Earthing up works and the more frequently you earth up the better.
+The purpose of this experiment was to show that by earthing up it is possible to produce potatoes all the way up a tower.
+It is clear that earthing up allows potatoes to grow a long way above the height of the original soil level.
+Earthing up works and the less time the emerging shoot has in the light before you earth up the better.

-This is precisely the point of a Henley Potato Tower.
-It has holes on the sides so that some of the roots can be trained through and develop into leaves while others can remain within the tower and continue to grow potatoes.
+The whole point of a Henley Potato Tower is that it has holes in the sides so that some of the roots can be trained through these holes and develop into leaves while others can remain within the tower and continue to grow potatoes.

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-23270097-1']); _gaq.push(['_trackPageview']);